 Preschool Class Overview

-We offer morning and afternoon, 3 and 4 day preschool classes.
-A typical preschool day will include a daily class meeting, exploratory time in small groups, pre-reading, writing and math activities, outdoor time, specials and a snack.
-The hallmarks of our approach are:
+We offer morning and afternoon, 3-and 4-day preschool classes.
+A typical preschool day includes a daily class meeting, exploration time with materials that support all areas of development, outdoor exploration, specials, and a snack.

 A culture of exploration and engagement.